ibrahimwani/Noteshare/README.md

+the file is
-the file made to improve file sharing for college or school students
+made to improve file sharing for college or school students